 If creating a website is intimidating, there are plenty of resources out there, or you can even hire someone to help.
 I love creating websites, so if you need help (a little or a lot), let me know!

 Should I Pay for a Website?

 In the beginning, not necessarily.
 If you want to think long term, or you want a more professional look, then definitely.
 You wouldn’t walk into an audition in torn up, old clothes.
-Many people will get their first impression of you on your website, so you want your website to look good.
+Many people will get their first impression of you on your website, so you want it to look good.

 If you’re on a budget, then you can give a free website a go.
-I had my blog and website for a few years before buying my own domain name.
+I had my blog for a few years before buying my own domain name.
 That allowed me to get the feel of running my own website without having to worry about paying for it.
 Then I transferred my website and domain to a paid hosting plan.

 But I’m Not a Writer!

 That’s okay!
 You don’t have to be a writer to have a website or a blog.
 There are writers and editors out there that can help you create the website of your dreams.
 If you’re strapped for cash, some allow payment plans, or you can bargain some of your services to help them.

 As a musician, you could record background music that a writer could use in a video.
 You could create a jingle for the writer to use to market themselves.
 Or, you could even find a writer looking to learn your instrument, and you could give them lessons.

 I wasn’t always a writer, but now that I have been blogging for years, I am able to create written content that can reach more students.
 Creating a website and blog is not easy.
 It took me a lot of time to figure out what pages I needed.
 I have tons of archived blog posts with horrible writing.